SU(2) representations and a large surgery formula: Differentials and the large surgery formula

 \begin{conv} Throughout this subsection, `grading' means the relative $\mathbb{Z}_2$-grading and we set $M=Y(K)$ for a rationally null-homologous knot $K\subset Y$.
 The bypass map $\psi_{+,*}^*$ and the corresponding negative one $\psi_{-,*}^*$ are from $\shi(-M,-\ga_1)$ to $\shi(-M,-\ga_2)$ for some $\ga_1$ and $\ga_2$ consisting of two parallel simple closed curves. \end{conv}

-Since all bypass maps are homogeneous (they are constructed by cobordism maps, \textit{c.f.} the proof of \cite[Theorem 1.20]{baldwin2018khovanov}), the differentials $d_+$ and $d_-$ are also homogeneous.
-To study the grading shifts of $d_+$ and $d_-$, we first show that bypass maps $\psi_{+,*}^*$ and $\psi_{-,*}^*$ have the same grading shift.
-We start with the following lemma.
+Since all bypass maps are homogeneous (they are constructed by cobordism maps, cf.\ the proof of \cite[Theorem 1.21]{baldwin2018khovanov}), the differentials $d_+$ and $d_-$ are also homogeneous.
+To study the grading shifts of $d_+$ and $d_-$, we first study the isomorphism defined in (\ref{eq: involution}) more carefully.